Mike9277/Virtual-mirror/README.md

 ```bash
 docker pull ghcr.io/mike9277/virtual_mirror_viton:latest
 ```
+If you want to test the local deployment you may want to pull virtual_mirror_viton docker also on Node 1.

 3. **Set GvirtuS directories**
 The application leverages on GPU virtualization service provided by GVirtus.
 GVirtus is handled as an external service, and it needs its own setup procedure.